-Download the app here: ACLF Board Application Form 2019 Priority Round due Fri, Mar 15th We are looking for CLP alums, partners, advisory board members, former board members, members of the API community, and anyone else who is interested in revisioning/realigning ACLF, enacting change and supporting our community through the development of emerging leaders.
-We … Continue reading Priority Applications for Board Members are due Fri, Mar 15th
+Download the app here: ACLF Board Application Form 2019 Rolling Application We are looking for CLP alums, partners, advisory board members, former board members, members of the API community, and anyone else who is interested in revisioning/realigning ACLF, enacting change and supporting our community through the development of emerging leaders.
+We see this as a … Continue reading Accepting Applications to Become an ACLF Board Member

 It's a little over two weeks before our 20th Birthday and our Annual Gala & Graduation Event: Living Legacies!
 ACLF has a long history of being in the community, this was not without its own challenges and victories.
 We still have a vision and we see our incredible community leaders here in Seattle and across … Continue reading We’re calling YOU to be a living legacy with us!